sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

  List of values that currently in the goup?

  ### runBoundaries
- List of constraints of boundaries?
+ List of boundaries on runs.

  ### maxDuration
  This field is ignored by the system currently

  ### topRun
- The value of the topRun in this recipe group.
+ The number of top runs to consider when computing lever statistics.

  ### constraints
  List of fields and values that are used to breakup runs They look like the following: